sh1ggy/key.board/src-esp/README.md

 #### Optimizations
 - [ ] Switch from a state driven paradigm to a event driven paradigm, nothing mutates the state, u just use queues in a bunch of tasks waiting for their time to shine
 - [ ] Put the esp to sleep when PC is sleeping, wake esp AND pc up on button press
+- [ ] rewrite mfrc522 module to use (this)[https://github.com/benklop/esp-idf-mfrc522] instead.
+Test with blanket repo first, then extend similar to mock_rfid.cpp

 ### Not doing
 - [ ] Send and recieve HID data from rfid reader